bgoonz/gists-revamp/by-extension/markdown/awesome-npm.md

 - [ironNode](https://github.com/s-a/iron-node) - Node.js debugger supporting ES2015 out of the box.
 - [node-inspector](https://github.com/node-inspector/node-inspector) - Debugger based on Blink Developer Tools.
 - [debug](https://github.com/visionmedia/debug) - Tiny debugging utility.
-- [why-is-node-running](https://github.com/mafintosh/why-is-node-running) - Node.js is running but you don’t know why?
+- [why-is-node-running](https://github.com/mafintosh/why-is-node-running) - Node.js is running but you don't know why?
 - [njsTrace](https://github.com/valyouw/njstrace) - Instrument and trace your code, see all function calls, arguments, return values, as well as the time spent in each function.
 - [vstream](https://github.com/joyent/node-vstream) - Instrumentable streams mix-ins to inspect a pipeline of streams.
 - [stackman](https://github.com/watson/stackman) - Enhance an error stacktrace with code excerpts and other goodies.